Exploring the West and East side of Jeju Island!

 Click this Jeju Island Tour- Private van with Guide and choose East itinerary to book this exact Jeju Island trip!
 You may change places or ask us any other questions you may have.
 We would love to help you design your dream trip! 😀

-Interested in seeing Jeju on your own time?
-Not a fan of big buses and group tours?
-Or if you're a group of 4~9 people looking for an affordable way to travel, our one-day private van tour + Tour Guide is perfect for you!
-Pick your own tour, set your own pace, do it absolutely your…
+Our one-day private van tour + Tour Guide is perfect for you!
+Pick your own tour, set your own pace, do it absolutely your way!
+BOOK NOW!

 Visit Jeju Island free and easy with KoreaTravelEasy and enjoy this affordable and convenient small group van 1-day package tour to visit attractions and scenic places!
 This tour includes admission tickets, transportation, and specialty Jeju lunch!
-You will see Jeju Island's amazing views at Halla mountain, Seongsan Ilchubong, Jusangjeolli Cliff, Cheonjeyeon Waterfall, O'sulloc tea museum, and…
+You will see Jeju Island's amazing views at Halla mountain, Seongsan Ilchubong, Jusangjeolli Cliff, Cheonjeyeon cascade, O'sulloc tea museum,…